-Below you’ll find a brief summary of visitor information.
-Norfolk Island has lots on offer for visitors.
+Below you’ll find a brief summary of visitor information for Norfolk Island travel.
+Norfolk Island has lots to offer visiting travelers.
 Whether you’re looking to explore our history, pristine environment, culture, lifestyle, shops, cafes & restaurants or any combination of these, you’ll find plenty to do.
 Or simply do nothing at all, sit back & relax in the laidback atmosphere, the choice is yours…

 If you’d like further information, have a specific question or would like to make a booking, please email us…

-These include Church of England, Uniting, Community Church, Jehovah’s Witness, Bahai, Catholic and Seventh Day Adventist.
-Call into the Visitors Information Centre for service times.
+Churches on the Island include the Church of England, Uniting, Community Church, Jehovah’s Witness, Bahai, Catholic and Seventh Day Adventist.
+The Visitors Information Centre located in the Bi-Centennial Complex has details of service times.

 Comfortable and casual day and night.
-It’s wise to pack a sweater and light nylon jacket, strong shoes for walking and a torch for night outings.
-Remember a hat and sunscreen.
+We do recommend you pack a sweater and light nylon jacket even during the summer months as at times the temperature can dip during the evenings.
+Other handy items include strong shoes for walking, a torch for night outings, hat and sunscreen.

 Currency used on the island is the Australian dollar.
-The Commonwealth Bank and Westpac have branches at Burnt Pine.
-The Commonwealth Bank has an ATM.
+Westpac & The Commonwealth Bank have branches at Burnt Pine and the Commonwealth Bank has the only ATM on the Island.
 Travellers cheques and most credit cards are widely accepted.
+EFTPOS facilities are also available at most of the Island’s retailers

-The general speed limit is 50km/hour, reduced to 40km/hour in the shopping centre.
-All livestock roaming the roads have the right of way.
-Driving is on the left hand side of the road and locals wave to all passing vehicles.
-This is called the “Norfolk wave” Visitors are encouraged to do the same.
+The speed limit around most of the Island is 50km/h, this reduces to 40km/h in the shopping centre and then 30km/h in part of the Kingston Historic area and around the school during school days.
+Please be aware of all livestock that roam the roads, they have right of way.
+Driving is on the left-hand side of the road and you’ll notice the locals wave passing vehicles.
+Called the “Norfolk wave”, we encourage all visitors to do the same.

 Food - Paddock to Plate

-All fruit and vegetables are grown on the island, in season and picked daily for you to enjoy that day!
-There are over 30 eating out places for you to experience tasty delicious dishes made from the freshest ingredients.
-Add to the mix fresh fish & local beef, & small boutique products such as coffee, honey & cheese.
+Fruit and vegetables are grown on the island, in season they are picked daily for you to enjoy!
+We’ve got over 25 eating out places creating delicious dishes with the freshest ingredients for you to experience.
+Add to the mix fresh fish, local beef, & small boutique products such as coffee, honey & cheese.
+Every November, the Island holds a Food Festival showcasing the local produce & talented chefs, contact us for more information or to make a booking.

-Norfolk Island is 1610kms ENE of Sydney, 1456kms ESE of Brisbane, 1063kms NNW of Auckland and 772kms SE of Noumea.
-Norfolk Island is a volcanic outcrop 8km long and 5km wide.
-Two smaller uninhabited islands, Nepean and Phillip, lie to the south at a distance of 1km and 6km respectively.
-Norfolk Island is 3855ha.
+You’ll find us 1610kms ENE of Sydney, 1456kms ESE of Brisbane, 1063kms NNW of Auckland and 772kms SE of Noumea.
+Norfolk Island is a small volcanic outcrop measuring 8km long by 5km wide and comprising 3855ha.
+There are two smaller uninhabited islands, Nepean and Phillip, which lie to the south at a distance of 1km and 6km respectively.

-The historical area of Kingston is the site of the first Polynesian arrivals, two convict settlements and the arrival area of the descendants of the Bounty mutineers.
-The Georgian buildings and ruins that make up the convict site is part of the 11 convict sites of Australia, Norfolk is the oldest and now World Heritage listed.
-There are 4 museums that are open every day telling the stories of this island’s amazing history.
+The Kingston and Arthurs Vale Historic Area comprises the sites of the Polynesian settlement, two convict settlements and the 1856 arrival area of the descendants of the Bounty mutineers.
+Georgian buildings and ruins make up the convict site and are part of the 11 convict sites of Australia.
+Of those 11 sites, Norfolk is the oldest and is now World Heritage listed.
+Kingston is also home to 4 museums that are open every day telling the stories of this island’s amazing history.

-The language spoken on Norfolk Island is English, but you’ll hear the Islanders speaking Norfolk, a unique language derived from the speech of the Bounty Mutineers and their Tahitian wives and companions who settled Pitcairn Island in 1790.
+English is the main language spoken and you’ll also hear Norfolk spoken among the Islanders and other residents.
+Norfolk is a unique language derived from the speech of the Bounty Mutineers and their Tahitian wives and companions who settled Pitcairn in 1790.

 Here’s a taste of the local language: